Ljut/Clear-terminal-screen-on-mac/README.md

 If you want to actually clear terminal screen without scrolling, then this command is for you!

 # How to install manually
-From directory with cls binary run command:
+From directory with cls binary run command in terminal:

 cp cls /usr/local/bin/